 Blood Measures is an initiative developed by a number of preeminent practitioners in the Blood Sector with the view to facilitating investigations, clinical audits and research into the therapeutic use of Fresh Blood Products.

-The Blood Measures Guide was made available by the National Blood Authority (NBA) and the Australian Red Cross Blood Service as a draft for comment.
+The Blood Measures Guide was made available by the National Blood Authority (NBA) and the Australian Red Cross Lifeblood as a draft for comment.
 Unfortunately, it has not been possible to formally publish the guide as intended, due to conflicting priorities.
 However, there have been a number of further projects and analysis on the best way to gather and collate data across the blood sector during the elapsed period.

 - Blood Measures Guide (pdf) (408.72 KB)